dlt-science/science-notes/blogs/POSupd/POSupd.md

 ### Polkadot

 Launched in May 2020, Polkadot operates using a Nominated Proof of Stake (NPoS) consensus mechanism {cite}`lipsa2023what`.
 In this system, nominators can select up to 16 validator candidates, with the active validator set capped at 297.
 These validators, once elected, are responsible for producing blocks in the relay chain and also accept proofs from collators, who collect transaction data and proofs from the parachains.
 Time is organised into eras, each lasting 24 hours, during which validators produce blocks.
 Reward payout happens at the end of every era, with the total rewards following an inflationary model, estimated at approximately 10% yearly by total stake.
 Validators earn era points for their contributions, which influence their rewards but are separate from their stakes.
 Notably, the rewards are generally equal among all validators but can vary based on the era points they've accumulated.
 Validators can also claim a commission fee, while nominators share the rewards among the top 256 nominators, proportionally to their stake.
-However, there are slashing mechanisms in place including penalties of a fixed percentage of the stake of validator slot range from 0.1% to 100% and kicking out range from removing from the list of candiates in the next election to removing from all the nominators' lists of trusted candidates, depending on the severity of the violation.
+However, there are slashing mechanisms in place including penalties of a fixed percentage of the stake of validator slot ranging from 0.1% to 100% and kicking out range from removing from the list of candidates in the next election to removing from all the nominators' lists of trusted candidates, depending on the severity of the violation.

 Overall, PoS protocols of Ethereum 2.0, Cardano, and Polkadot differ in the terminologies, the main actors and their roles, the incentive and reward distribution, and other technical details.
-This leads to the next question that whether the rewards are fairly distributed to the validators in real PoS-Platforms.
+This leads to the next question whether the rewards are fairly distributed to the validators in real PoS-Platforms.

 | Coin                  | Launch  | Roles                        | Reward period    | Slashing | Key Notes                              |
 |-----------------------|---------|------------------------------|------------------|----------|----------------------------------------|